vominhtri231/Notes/Security/Threats/Formula injection.md

 =cmd|’ /C notepad’!’A1′
 ```

-The DDE (Dynamic Data Exchange) function can execute applicaiton command.
+The DDE (Dynamic Data Exchange) function can execute application command.
 This would open the notepad program whenever user open the spreadsheet

 ```excel